How to MIG Weld Stainless to Mild Steel: Step by Step

 - 8. Set the correct voltage and wire speed

-- 10. Stainless to mild steel needs a modified working angle
+- 10. Stainless to mild steel welding needs a modified working angle

 - 11. Tack the metals to avoid distortion